 That being said, the popular apps that we use today are still not the best apps.
-There are still so many needs that we need yet to fulfil.
+There are still so many needs that we need yet to fulfill.

 You probably have an idea of a perfect app.
 This idea, you think, will be excellent if you can turn it into reality.
 But you think apps are difficult to make, thus undoable.
 That’s not true.
-We’ve compiled the following tips to help you kick start your app making venture.
-Read them and become the best app developer around!
+We’ve compiled the following tips to help you kick-start your app making venture.
+Read steps to create an app and become the best app developer around!

 How to create an app?
 Set a goal first!

 The very first question you should answer is this, “What is the app for?”